 Distributed Electric Propulsion (DEP)

 Uber is a big proponent of eVTOLs because of the massive benefits using Distributed Electric Propulsion (DEP) for aircraft.
 Distributed Electric Propulsion simply means that multiple electric engines are distributed along, above, below, within and/or around the wings and/or the fuselage and are powered by electricity.
-Using DEP can achieve better performance from the aircraft including improving the flying capability in normal and bad weather conditions (each engine can be running at difference speeds to achieve maximum control in wind conditions), increases safety, increases reliability, minimizes noise, increases ride quality, is more fuel efficient (or lower energy use), electric engines/propellers are light weight and compact, is scalable to almost any size, refuels with renewable energy, greatly reduces green house gases and what most of us know, no emissions.
+Using DEP can achieve better performance from the aircraft including improving the flying capability in normal and bad weather conditions (each engine can be running at difference speeds to achieve maximum control in windy conditions), increases safety, increases reliability, minimizes noise, increases ride quality, is more fuel efficient (or uses less energy), electric engines/propellers are light weight and compact, is scalable to almost any size, refuels with renewable energy, greatly reduces green house gases and what most of us know, no emissions.

 In addition, a manufacturer using DEP provides new degrees of freedom for aircraft design, reduces the aircraft's complexity, reduces manufacturing costs, reduces total maintenance costs for the customer, reduces drag, improves aircraft efficiency and performance, increases handling through novel control approaches, has a high bypass ratio, increases redundancy, increases robustness, maximizes its hover power, uses no fossil fuels, and can be made to fly autonomously.
-(Please note that a multitude of air flow advantages are found when using DEP for aircraft and that we are not listing all of the advantages of DEP for aircraft here.)
+(Please note, there is a multitude of air flow advantages found when using DEP for aircraft and we are not listing all of the advantages using DEP on aircraft here.)
 According to Uber, DEP is a breakthrough technology pioneered by Mark Moore during his 32 years at NASA and Moore is now the Director of Vehicle Engineering at Uber Air.

 “Whatever size those electric motors are … you get high efficiency, high reliability and incredible compactness,” he said.
 “Whether it’s at one horsepower, 10 horsepower, 100 horsepower or 1,000 horsepower, those characteristics stay true.
 It doesn’t care how big or small the motors are.”
 That’s not the case for existing internal combustion or turbine engines.